 Don’t forget your accessories!

 Will you be storing your scooter outside?
-If so, you may want to invest in a scooter garage or scooter cover to protect your scooter from the elements.
+If so, you may want to invest in a scooter garage or scooter cove to protect your scooter from the elements.
 A scooter ramp will help you navigate steps or uneven surfaces safely, and a handy backpack or bag is essential for popping to the shops.

 We hope this guide has been helpful.
 If you would like to speak to someone in more detail about choosing the right mobility scooter for you, call us free on 0800 999 2831 or visit one of our showrooms.